 Despite the lack of shared components between divisions, Hammond's ingenious and elegant designs result in a very economical and compact instrument, as far as vacuum-tube organs go.
 Models prior to the S-6 use only 29 tubes, while the S-6 uses 30 due to the addition of "percussion" (replacing "accent") in the solo division.
 It should be noted that the chord organ was a Hammond invention, introducing many playing features never before seen.
 For example, in front of the chord buttons, there is a "chord bar", played by the left wrist, which sounds the chords fully when pressed, and either completely or partially dampens them when unpressed.
 While chord buttons themselves are not new (being a feature of accordions for over a century prior), the arrangement is different from any accordions that I know of, and the variety of chords is greater.
 The two bass pedals are a remarkable feature; the left bass pedal plays the root of the selected chord, and the right plays the fifth, making for extremely easy bass accompaniment.
 Rather than use an expression pedal to control its volume, the S-6 instead uses an expression lever moved by the right knee, which also serves as the power switch.

 At this point, there are two S-6s in the Crasno collection: a form "B3" from 1956, and a form "B" from 1958, shown in the left and right images below the title respectively.
-The difference in form is mostly a matter of styling, with only small electronic changes.
+The difference in form is almost completely a matter of styling.
 Of all the keyboards in my collection, the S-6s rank highly.
-They not only have a rich and distinctive sound, but are especially fun to improvise on, since it is so easy to play a chord and bass progression while soloing with the right hand—that was the point, after all.
+They not only have a rich and distinctive sound, but are especially fun to improvise on, since it is so easy to play a chord and bass progression while soloing with the right hand—that was basically the point, after all.
 There are no modern equivalents of Hammond's chord organs in sounds nor capabilities (and especially not in build quality), and so I hope this article assists in repairing, preserving, and otherwise increasing knowledge of these fine instruments.

 If you have a Hammond chord organ in need of repair, and could bring it to my shop in Edmonton, Alberta, Canada (since I do not perform house calls), I would be happy to repair it.
 Please seem my Repairs page for details on rates and policies.
 I can also provide some guidance by email.

 For this section, I will largely direct you to other sources, while compiling the most important info from them.
 Wikipedia's Chord Organ article provides some interesting facts, one being that the Hammond company (of Chicago, Illinois) invented the first chord organ: the model S, introduced in 1950.
 The main inventor was John M. Hanert, Hammond's lead designer at the time.
-He previously worked on the Novachord, Solovox, and even the original tonewheel-based Model A, to name a few.
-The Novachord is widely considered the first polyphonic synthesizer, making use of ADSR-like volume envelopes and highly versatile filtering based on "formant" principles.
+He previously worked on the Novachord, Solovox, and even the original tonewheel-based Model A. The Novachord is sometimes considered the first polyphonic synthesizer, making use of ADSR-like volume envelopes and versatile filtering based on "formant" principles.
 The Solovox is a monophonic instrument whose technology was adapted into the "solo" voice of the chord organs.
-And I hardly have to explain the significance of Hammond's tonewheel organs.
+Of course, I hardly have to explain the significance of Hammond's tonewheel organs.
 In fact, Hanert was perhaps the most prolific and innovative electronic musical instrument designer of his era, having filed roughly 90 patents between 1939 and his death in 1962, mostly relating to electronic musical instruments and effects.
 A short biography of Mr. Hanert can be found here.

 The S-100 series instruments are very similar to the S-6, except that they use an expression pedal instead of a lever, and have built-in spring reverb.
 The circuitry is still entirely vacuum-tube.
 As with other Hammonds with three numerals at the end of the model designation, the last two digits indicate variations in cabinet style and finish (replacing the "form" designation of the older units), while the electronics are basically identical.

 Starting in 1967, the 2000 series chord organs were produced, which are the models 2022 and 2044.
 It appears they were usually branded "Hammond Everett Series", considering the instruments may have been based on Everett designs, and that Hammond acquired Everett Piano Company in 1962.
 As compared to the S series, they are very different functionally and tonally.
 Instead of independent sets of oscillators for the organ and chord sections, both sections share signals from a common set of 12 master oscillators with 3 frequency dividers each.
 Hence, these organs do not exhibit the richness of the S-series' slightly-detuned independent oscillators.
 The organ section is more versatile, having two registers (8' and 16') instead of one, and eight timbre tablets instead of two.
 However, there is no solo division whatsoever, and instead of eight chord types, there are only four: major, minor, seventh, and diminished.
-The tone generation is transistor-based, while the vibrato oscillator and amplifier circuits use tubes.
+Tone generation is transistor-based, while the vibrato oscillator and amplifier circuits use tubes.
 Many parts previously made of wood or metal were changed to plastic, or otherwise cheapened.
 The expression pedal uses a potentiometer, which is a cheap and unreliable choice as compared to the variable capacitor previously used.
 You can smell the cheapness looking at pictures, which are easy to find.
 Overall, while still worthy of some praise, the 2000 series are inferior instruments as compared to their predecessors.
 (And let's not even mention the unbelievably cheesy plastic Hammond "Sounder" chord organ made from 1973 onwards...)

 Much of the info above was from Hammond Organ Club Holland.
 From their info, I have also prepared a timeline of chord organ models: